vaginessa/dns-wiki/FAQ.md

 > If you still like external apps, you should take a look at [DNS Forwarder](https://play.google.com/store/apps/details?id=com.evanhe.dnsforward) and [Override DNS](https://play.google.com/store/apps/details?id=net.mx17.overridedns) which does more or less the same.
 That may solve some problems on Android 4.4/L but there is no guarantee, some ROM's may handle it different.

 <a name="FAQ43"></a>
-##### (43) Will there a "Connection confirm dialog" feature implemented soon?
+##### (43) Will there a "Connection confirm dialog" (on-demand) feature implemented soon?

 > It's already been asked [#269](https://github.com/ukanth/afwall/issues/269), there is currently no Android Firewall which include such feature yet.
+There is no on-demand firewall based on iptables available on Google Play Store/F-Droid.

 <a name="FAQ44"></a>
 ##### (44) Will you implement an Adblock function, and why are some Ads are still visible if I try to block them via iptables?